Illinois College Child Support Lawyer

 College Education and Child Support Attorney in Geneva, Aurora, and Naperville

 Many divorce cases resulting in child support orders also address support for college education expense.
 If you are seeking the cost of a college education for a dependent child who has received child support through divorce court, an experienced attorney can protect your rights.
 Or perhaps you want to challenge a college support order.
-The Law Offices of Douglas B. Warlick offers experienced college education and child support representation.
-We has successfully addressed college education child support matters for divorce clients in Geneva and throughout Kane and DuPage counties.
+The The Law Offices of Douglas B. Warlick & Associates offers experienced college education and child support representation.
+We have successfully addressed college education child support matters for divorce clients in Geneva and throughout Kane and DuPage counties.

 Providing for College Education in Child Support in Kane and DuPage Counties

-Illinois law (750 ILCS 5/513) speaks specifically to the provision child support for college expense, allowing the award of money out of property and income to provide for a college education, and may be sought before or after the child has reached the age of majority.
+Illinois law (750 ILCS 5/513) speaks specifically to the provision child support for college expenses, allowing the award of money out of property and income to provide for a college education, and may be sought before or after the child has reached the age of majority.
 The law extends the authority to periods of college education or professional or other training after graduation from high school.

 The courts may order educational expenses to be made payable to the child, to either parent, to the college directly, or through a special account or trust created for the child’s college expense.
 These college expenses for may include: